2023년 6월 고2 모의고사 변형 (18-30번)

 Perhaps, the advent of ____ Intelligence (AI) in the workplace may bode well for Emotional Intelligence (EI).

-As AI gains momentum and replaces people in jobs at every level, predictions are, there ____ be a premium placed on people who have high ability in EI.
+____ AI gains momentum and replaces people in jobs at every level, predictions are, there will be a premium placed on people who have high ability in EI.

-The emotional messages people send and respond to while interacting are, ____ this point, far beyond the ability of AI programs to mimic.
+The emotional messages people send and respond to while interacting are, at this ____ far beyond the ability of AI programs to mimic.

-As we get further into the age of the smart machine, it is likely that sensing and ____ emotions will remain one type of intelligence that puzzles AI.
+As we get further into the age of the smart machine, it is likely that sensing and managing emotions ____ remain one type of intelligence that puzzles AI.

-This means people and jobs involving ____ are safe from being taken over by machines.
+This means people and jobs ____ EI are safe from being taken over by machines.

 Number 23